 Practical implications

 Employees who report higher levels of mindfulness are less likely to experience maladaptive outcomes associated with frustration of autonomy, competence, and relatedness at work.
 Therefore, organizations might consider the implementation of mindfulness training programs to build psychological resources in their employees that can be used to cope with non-optimal work environments.
-Intervention studies have shown that mindfulness can be developed (Wolever et al., 2012) and, in doing so, can yield positive effects for physical health, psychological wellness, and performance (Baer, 2003; Chiesa & Serretti, 2009, 2011).It should go without saying that mindfulness training programs are not intended to be a substitute for the development of work environments that limit role conflict and other job demands, as the results of the current study reveal positive correlations between role conflict and basic psychological need frustration, burnout, somatic symptom burden, and turnover intentions.
+Intervention studies have shown that mindfulness can be developed (Wolever et al., 2012) and, in doing so, can yield positive effects for physical health, psychological wellness, and performance (Baer, 2003; Chiesa & Serretti, 2009, 2011).
+That being said, mindfulness training programs are not to be considered a panacea for non-optimal work environments.
+Indeed, a recent systematic review and meta-analysis (Goyal et al., 2014) revealed moderate evidence of small improvements in depression, anxiety, and pain following enrollment in such programs, and limited (if any) benefit for positive mood and stress-related behavior.

+It goes without saying, then, that mindfulness training programs are not intended to be a substitute for the development of work environments that limit role conflict and other job demands, as the results of the current study reveal positive correlations between role conflict and basic psychological need frustration, burnout, somatic symptom burden, and turnover intentions.
 In an effort to limit job demands, managers might decide to map potential sources of role conflict in the workplace, reduce their salience, and provide job resources that can be used to cope with job demands (Bakker & Demerouti, 2007) and enhance mindfulness (Reb, Narayanan, & Ho, 2015).
 Job resources, along with provision of support for the basic psychological needs (Niemiec & Spence, 2017), can yield positive correlates for employees’ health and work-related functioning.

 Limitations and future research directions